NatMon/seneca-college/IPC144/Workshops/Workshop 1/README.md

 cd codeQuest
 ```

 Now you have a place to store your source code.
-To begin writing source code, create a new file called "w1.c" in a text editor of your choice (such as VI or pico) and enter the following C code:
+To begin writing source code, create a new file called "w1.c" in a text editor of your choice (such as VI or Pico) and enter the following C code:

 ```c
 //Code Quest